musicknight/Knightfight1/README.md

 skybolt barrage: propel yourself upwards with a barrage of energy and hover over your opponent to pelt them with it

+jaden

+attack1-explosion: spin around and launch a fireball that explodes when colliding with an enemy, dealing high damage and knockback

+attack2-divebomb: transform into a fireball and dive towards the stage, dealing moderate damage/knockback if an enemy is hit

+attack3-soaring flame: propel yourself backwards and up by launching a fireball in the opposite direction

+ultimate-meteor shower: channel a meteor shower to rain upon your foe